World Cup 2018 Facts

 The World Cup 2018 is once again set to light up the summer with a month of wonderful football and world-class players on show.
 Russia 2018 will be held across 11 different cities and in anticipation of the event, we’ve compiled a number of interesting facts on the World Cup to help build the excitement.
 Technological developments and improvements in the standard of football played are helping break records all the time and the 2018 World Cup is set to be the second time that goal-line technology is used in the tournament.

-Several top Irish bookmakers have already compiled their betting odds for the outright market but with only three sides having secured their qualification there is still plenty to play for.
-There are still many qualifiers to be played before the draw is made in December but here at BettingTop10, we’ve gone back to previous tournaments and pulled out a few World Cup interesting facts.
+Several top Irish bookmakers have already compiled their betting odds for the outright market and now that the final 32 teams have made it through a lot more markets will be added.
+The qualifiers are over and the group draw takes place on the 1st December, but here at BettingTop10, we’ve gone back to previous tournaments and pulled out a few World Cup interesting facts.

 Interesting Facts about World Cup Teams